sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 I've been thinking about software licenses this month for two reasons.
 First, I saw [this blog post](https://daniel.haxx.se/blog/2023/01/08/copyright-without-years/) from Daniel Stenberg, who created [curl](https://github.com/curl/curl), about whether developers really have to update the years in their copies of software licenses.
 He concludes "I don’t think we risk much by" removing the years from most of curl's license-related files, and thus, on January 3rd, Stenberg [removed the years on almost all of the relevant curl project files](https://github.com/curl/curl/commit/2bc1d775f510196154283374284f98d3eae03544).
 Interesting!

 And second: for the first time ever, [one of my open source Rust projects, Tidy,](https://github.com/sts10/tidy) passed 25 stars on Github.
 Woohoo!
 Now that one of my projects was gaining a modicum of popularity, I wondered if I was satisfied with [its license](https://github.com/sts10/tidy/blob/main/LICENSE), which is the MIT License.
+I also have a at-this-point-private repo that I would make public if I was assured it wouldn't be used for illegal hacking...

 [The MIT License](https://en.wikipedia.org/wiki/MIT_License) is known as a "permissive" license, meaning that users and other would-be contributors have lots of permission about what they can do with the project's code.
 This is the license I was slapping on most of my projects between 2014 and 2021-ish, mostly on recommendation from the Flatiron School instructors.